sh4man4ik/BetterLog.js/README.md

 # Documentation

 ### Quick Start
-First we need to import the library.
-To do this, we need to write a script connection in the HTML file:
+First you need to import the library.
+To do this, you need to write a script connection in the HTML file:
 ```JavaScript
 <script src="https://sh4man4ik.github.io/BetterLog.js/v1.0.0/betterlog.js"></script>
 ```